goldenskygiang/inode-simulator/README.md

 ## Limitations

-- Theoretically it can work properly up to approx. 40MB of file size.
+- ~Theoretically it can work properly up to approx. 40MB of file size~.
+Text content limit up to 4096 bytes due to `getline()`.
 Haven't tried larger file size yet.
 - No directory.
 Just files right at the root directory.
 - You can only add only one line of text content to the file.
 I don't intend to make a fully-featured text editor.